graphile/worker/README.md

 ### Replacing/updating jobs

-Jobs scheduled with a `job_key` parameter may be replaced/updated, provided they are still pending, by calling `add_job` again with the same `job_key` value.
+Jobs scheduled with a `job_key` parameter may be replaced/updated by calling `add_job` again with the same `job_key` value.
 This can be used for rescheduling jobs, to ensure only one of a given job is scheduled at a time, or to update other settings for the job.
-Behavior of this updating is controlled by the `job_key_mode` setting, but in all cases the following is true:

-- If an existing job with the same job key is found:
-  - If the existing job is locked:
-    - it will have it's `key` cleared
-    - it will have its attempts set to `max_attempts` to avoid it running again
-    - a new job will be created with the given attributes.
-  - Otherwise, if the existing job has previously failed:
-    - it will have its `attempts` reset to 0 (as if it were newly scheduled)
-    - it will have its `last_error` cleared
-    - it will have `run_at` overwritten with the new value (even when `job_key_mode` is 'preserve').
-- Otherwise a new job will be created with the given attributes.

-When an existing unlocked job is found with matching `key`, the value of `job_key_mode` details how the other job attributes will be updated:

-- `replace` (default) - all job parameters are updated to the new values, including the `run_at`.
-This is primarily useful for **debouncing** as it will keep pushing the job execution back until updates stop coming in.
-- `preserve_run_at` - all job parameters are updated to the new values, except for `run_at` which maintains the previous value.
-This is primarily useful for **throttling**; the `run_at` will not increase beyond the initial `run_at` and additional matching `add_job` calls will not result in duplicate jobs being created.
-- `preserve` - only updates system-managed values (`revision`, `attempts` and `last_error`).
-This is similarly useful to `preserve_run_at` but has the advantage that because it does not update the `queue_name` it is slightly more efficient.

 For example after the below SQL transaction, the `send_email` job will run only once, with the payload `'{"count": 2}'`: